haronka1999/Algotrading/README.md

 ## Using the Software

-There are two possibilites to access the functionalities:
+There are two possibilities to access the functionalities:
 <br/>
 1. Web Application
 <br>